 When faced with human suffering, we can always pray for the grace to know what can be changed and to have the courage and strength to make the change.
-For example:

 Change of attitude.
 One of my all-time favorite sayings is: "It is not the circumstances of our lives that will make us or break us.
 Rather, it is our attitude towards the circumstances of our lives."
-Two people could have the same set of circumstances: a health issue, an imperfect work situation, an unhappy relationship.
-However, one person may have developed the skills and attitude to cope rather well with his/her situation, while the other person is miserable.
+Let us take the example of two people faced with the same problem (e.g., a health issue, a hostile work environment, or an unhappy relationship).
+Granted that their circumstances are exactly the same, the way each of them would be impacted by the problem would most likely be very different.
+One may have developed the skills and attitude to cope rather well with his/her situation, while the other may find him/herself in a very stressful situation.

-We cannot change the fact that we have some permanent ailment or that a loved one has died, but we can change the attitude we bring to our present reality and that change of attitude can make a world of difference.
+If we have a permanent ailment or if we lost a loved one, there is nothing we can do to reverse the situation.
+But we can change the attitude we bring to our present reality and that change of attitude can make a world of difference.
 It is usually the only difference between people who are miserable and people who are happy.

 Willingness to reach out for help.
-Pride keeps many of us from seeking help that could reduce the suffering or pain in our lives and help us to live happier lives.
-Fear of change can also keep us from doing things that could reduce stress in our lives.
+Pride keeps many of us from seeking help that could reduce the suffering or pain in our lives and could help us to live happier lives.
+Fear of change could also keep us from doing things that reduce stress in our lives.

 Some years ago, I went to counseling on and off for a period of time.
-The counseling, plus some spiritual direction, helped me cope more effectively with personal issues and also helped me deal more effectively with people, especially difficult people.
+The counseling, plus some spiritual direction, helped me to cope more efficiently with personal issues and to deal more effectively with people, especially difficult people.
 Going to the counseling and spiritual direction reduced the stress level in my life and helped me to live a happier and more meaningful life.

 All of us carry some character defects within us.
 After all, none of us is perfect.
-Some of us have character defects that add a lot of stress and emotional suffering to our lives.
-For example, we may have big egos that need a lot of attention.
+Some of us have character flaws that add a lot of stress and emotional suffering to our lives.
+For example, we may have a big ego that needs a lot of attention.
 We may have a bad temper and an excessive need for control.
 We may have a difficult time forgiving life's hurts.
 We may have a very hard time saying, "I'm sorry, please forgive me."
-We may have insecurity and self-esteem issues that make it hard for us to see our own goodness, to forgive ourselves and to confront people who mistreat us.
-We may carry a lot of fear within us-fear about the future, fear of dying, fear of failure and rejection.
+We may have insecurity and self-esteem issues that make it hard for us to see our own goodness, to forgive ourselves, or to confront people who mistreat us.
+We may carry a lot of fear within us: fear about the future, fear of dying, fear of failure and rejection.
 All of these weaknesses do impact our lives and our personal relationships.

-The good news is that, with the help of Jesus, a bit of counseling and spiritual direction, participating in some church spirituality programs, and opening up to others, we can bring God's healing touch to many of our character defects and weaknesses.
+The good news is that, with the help of Jesus, a bit of counseling and spiritual direction, participation in Church spirituality programs, and opening up to others, we can bring God's healing touch to many of our character defects and weaknesses.
 But the question is: are we willing to reach out for help?
 Sadly, all too often, we are fearful or too proud to seek the help that could reduce the pain in our lives.
-Often, people carry a burden of guilt for years for some past failure.
+We sometimes carry a burden of guilt for years for some past failures.
 A good confession, in most cases, would free us of that burden.
-But fear or pride keeps us from seeking the help we need.
+But fear or pride could keep us from seeking the help we need.